jguamie/system-design/notes/google-file-system.md

 * If a block doesn't match the checksum, chunkserver returns an error to the requestor and reports a mismatch to the master.
 * On error, the client will request data from another replica.
 The master will clone the chunk from another replica and instruct the chunkserver to delete the corrupted chunk.
 * Checksumming has little effect on read performance.
 Checksums are only a small amount of extra data for verification.
 * During idle periods, chunkservers verify data blocks of inactive chunks.
-This addresses detecting corruption in chunks that are rarely used.
+This solves for detecting corruption in chunks that are rarely used.
 # References
 1. [The Google File System](http://research.google.com/archive/gfs.html)